Last Updated on February 26, 2024 by Jonathan

 For other companies, contact the company directly to confirm the policy on additional drivers.
 Any savings you get from a discount brand may be wiped out by a fee for an additional driver.

 Another way to get around the additional driver fee is to use a membership discount code.
 The following organizations permit an additional driver at no charge if booked with a membership discount:

 AARP: Members get a free additional driver at Avis and Budget when booked with the AARP discount code at participating locations.

-Costco: Members get a free additional driver at Alamo and Enterprise when booked with the Costco discount code at locations in the U.S., Canada, U.K., France, Germany, Ireland, Netherlands, and Spain.
-At Avis and Budget, the Costco code only kills the additional driver fee in the United States.
+Costco: Members get a free additional driver at Alamo, Avis, Budget and Enterprise when booked with the Costco discount code, but only at locations in the U.S.

 USAA: At Hertz, USAA members can use a discount code to avoid the fee for a spouse or adult children.
 At Enterprise, there’s no charge for adding spouses and USAA family members to the rental agreement.
 With Avis and Budget, there’s no charge for spouses or other USAA members.

 Many exemptions are automatic and don’t require listing the qualifying additional driver on the rental agreement.
 In fact, specifically listing someone on the contract may end up backfiring and triggering an additional driver fee that you are actually entitled to waive.
 If you’re unclear, always ask the rental agent for confirmation.